-- At first, click on Patient's ID/eye to access to the identification of the patient, his date of birth and examined eye - Then click on the icon which corresponds to the selected examination protocol - Note: if there are more than 16 different protocols available on your equipment, use the lift bar on the right side of the window to display the next protocols. - Adjust the height of the seat and of the electric table (if available) to achieve the best possible comfort for the patient. - Place an occluder over the non tested eye...
+- At first, click on Patient's ID/eye to access to the identification of the patient, his date of birth and examined eye - Then click on the icon which corresponds to the selected examination protocol (note) - Adjust the height of the seat and of the electric table (if available) to achieve the best possible comfort for the patient. - Place an occluder over the non-tested eye...